FStarLang/PoP-in-FStar/book/pulse/pulse_atomics_and_invariants.rst

 This is an assumption about the target architecture on which a Pulse program is executed.
 It may be that on some machines, 32-bit values cannot be read or written atomically.
-So, when using atomic operations, you should be careful to check that its safe to assume that these operations truly are atomic.
+So, when using atomic operations, you should be careful to check that it is safe to assume that these operations truly are atomic.

 Pulse also provides a way for you to declare that other operations are